 Inflammation is the Underlying Trigger of Symptoms and Disability in COVID-19

-The earliest symptoms of COVID-19 come from the immune response against the virus itself.
+The earliest symptoms of COVID-19 come from the immune response to the virus.
 Individuals often experience fever, chills, muscle aches, cough, etc., for a few days, and then the symptoms spontaneously resolve as the virus is cleared from the body (red line), as shown in figure 3.
 The inflammatory phase (blue line) also subsides and reaches baseline as the symptoms resolve.
 Fortunately, most individuals with symptomatic infection have only mild-to-moderate symptoms which completely resolve.